 You must provide an address for USCIS to accept the naturalization application.
-In general, an applicant must have resided in the state or service district that has jurisdiction over your place of residence location for at least three months prior to filing.
+In general, you must have resided in the state or service district that has jurisdiction over your place of residence location for at least 3 months before filing.
 There are a few options available if you do not have a consistent address or are experiencing homelessness:

-- 1. You can indicate "homeless" in the Street Number and Name field however you will need to provide the city, state, and zip code of where you live.
-Once you apply for naturalization, USCIS sends written notices to inform you about the status of your naturalization application and upcoming appointments to your mailing address.
+- 1. You can indicate "homeless" in the Street Number and Name field, but you will need to provide the city, state, and ZIP code of where you live.
+Once you apply for naturalization, we send written notices to inform you about the status of your naturalization application and upcoming appointments to your mailing address.
 Because such notices will be returned as undeliverable, it is important that you submit a G-1145, E-Notification of Application/Petition Acceptance, to request notification by text or email confirming receipt of your Form N-400. - 2.
-You may apply for a PO Box at your nearest Post Office.
-The Postmaster may approve the application under certain conditions.
-For more information visit your nearest Post Office or see faq.usps.com/s/article/Is-there-mail-service-for-the-homeless. - 3.
-You may list the address of a friend, relative or trusted service provider, such as a shelter, drop-in day center or transitional housing program.
-If you will be represented by an attorney or an accredited representative in filing your application, you can use their address to receive mail as well.
+You may apply for a P.O. box at your nearest post office.
+The postmaster may approve the application under certain conditions.
+For more information visit your nearest post office or see faq.usps.com/s/article/ls-there-mail-service-for-the-homeless. - 3.
+You may list the address of a friend, relative, or trusted service provider, such as a shelter, drop-in day center, or transitional housing program.
+If you an attorney or an accredited representative will represent you in filing your application, you can use their address to receive mail as well.

-If you change your physical or mailing address, update your address using the USCIS Online Change of Address system (https://www.uscis.gov/addresschange) or by calling the USCIS Contact Center.
+If you change your physical or mailing address, update your address using the USCIS Online Change of Address system (uscis.gov/addresschange) or by calling the USCIS Contact Center.
 You must report a change of address within 10 days of moving within the United States or its territories.
-Changing your address with the U.S. Postal Service (USPS) will not change your address with USCIS so please update your information with both USCIS and USPS.
-After USCIS receives your application, you may check the status of your application online (www.uscis.gov/casestatus) or by calling the USCIS Contact Center at 800-375-5283 (TTY 800-767-1833) Monday to Friday, 8am to 8pm Eastern Time.
+Changing your address with the U.S. Postal Service (USPS) will not change your address with USCIS, so please update your information with both USCIS and USPS.
+After we receive your application, you may check the status of your application online (uscis.gov/casestatus) or by calling the USCIS Contact Center at 800-375-5283 (TTY 800-767-1833) Monday to Friday, 8 a.m. to 8 p.m.
+Eastern Time.